GoogleCloudPlatform/anthos-samples/anthos-bm-openstack-terraform/docs/quickstart.md

   - **Delete** the [`IAM Service Account`](https://console.cloud.google.com/iam-admin/serviceaccounts) with email username `abm-gcr`

 ---
-### Troubleshooting Anthos on Bare Metal cluster creation
+### Troubleshooting Anthos on bare metal cluster creation
 This section provides some guidance as to how to troubleshoot the bare metal cluster installtion process _(step [**5.3**](#53-create-the-anthos-on-bare-metal-cluster))_.
-The **bmctl** tool creates a [**Kind cluster**](https://kind.sigs.k8s.io/) to bootstrap the Anthos on Bare Metal cluster installation process.
+The **bmctl** tool creates a [**Kind cluster**](https://kind.sigs.k8s.io/) to bootstrap the Anthos on bare metal cluster installation process.
 So we can look for logs from this **kind cluster** to see what's happening.

 Whilst the bare metal cluster installation is happening, log into the **admin workstation**